cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 When newer data reflecting departments' makeup in 2012 was released a year later, Matt Apuzzo and Sarah Cohen hoped it would show some differences.
 It didn't.
 So they were left trying to find news in the data that was clearly of public interest.

 After matching up the demographics of police departments with their cities, Cohen started sorting, filtering and Googling.
 Could there be news in the outliers on the list?
 Which departments most closely represented their communities?
 Which ones had unusually large gaps?

-She quickly stumbled on the story: Inkster, Mich. had one of the least representative departments in the country, and had recently hired a new police chief to help mend the department's fraught relationship with its largely African-American community.
+She quickly stumbled on telling anecdote to frame the story: Inkster, Mich. had one of the least representative departments in the country, and had recently hired a new police chief to help mend the department's fraught relationship with its largely African-American community.
 Where had he come from?
 Selma, Ala., one of the most representative police departments in the nation.
-Interviews with the chief, William T. Riley III, suggested one for some cities' disparities: there was no money to pay for training new police officers.
+Interviews with the chief, William T. Riley III, suggested one reason for some cities' disparities: there was no state or federal money to pay for training new police officers.

 “There’s no doubt in my mind we have good police candidates in this city.
 No doubt,” said Chief Riley, who is African-American.
 “How hard can it be?
 You’re telling me everybody here can’t be a police officer?”